Where to Stay in Chicago First Time: Best Areas

 The Robey hotel in West Town

-West Town is one of the most vibrant multi-cultural neighborhoods in Chicago.
-It is known for being full of high-quality restaurants serving cuisines from around the world.
-As one of the trendiest Chicago neighborhoods, it is also one of the top spots for nightlife.
+West Loop is a vibrant multi-cultural neighborhood, located west of The Loop, seperated by the Chicago River.
+It is known for being full of high-quality restaurants serving cuisines from around the world, making it one of the best places to stay in Chicago for foodies.

-The Wicker Park area in particular is renowned for being a hub of exciting hospitality and nightlife.
-If you are looking for live music venues to spend your evenings taking in the local music scene, Wicker Park is perfect.
+If you are looking for live music venues to spend your evenings taking in the local music scene, head to Wicker Park.
+It is renowned for being a hub of exciting hospitality and nightlife.

 Outside of Wicker Park, the area’s multicultural offerings continue through the Ukrainian Institute of Modern Art and the National Museum of Puerto Rican Arts and Culture